 Many people mistakenly assume that Wi-Fi is an acronym for the phrase wireless fidelity (much like hi-fi is short for high fidelity), but Wi-Fi is simply a brand name used to market 802.11 WLAN technology.
 Ambiguity in IEEE framework standards for wireless communications allowed manufacturers to interpret the 802.11 standard in different ways.
 As a result, multiple vendors could have IEEE 802.11-compliant devices that did not interoperate with each other.
-The group Wireless Ethernet Compatibility Alliance (WECA) was created to further define the IEEE standard in such a way as to force interoperability between vendors.
-WECA, now the Wi-Fi Alliance, chose the term Wi-Fi as a marketing brand.
+The organization Wireless Ethernet Compatibility Alliance (WECA) was created to further define the IEEE standard in such a way as to force interoperability between vendors.
+WECA, now known as the Wi-Fi Alliance, chose the term Wi-Fi as a marketing brand.
 The Wi-Fi Alliance champions enforcing interoperability among wireless devices.
 To be Wi-Fi compliant, vendors must send their products to a Wi-Fi Alliance test lab that thoroughly tests compliance to the Wi-Fi certification.
-More information about the origins of the term Wi-Fi can be found online at Wi-Fi Net News: www.wifinetnews.com/archives/006029.html.
+More information about the origins of the term Wi-Fi can be found online at Wi-Fi Net News:

-Wi-Fi radios are used for numerous enterprise applications and can also be found in laptops, cellular phones, cameras, televisions, printers, and many other consumer devices.
-More than 300 million Wi-Fi chipsets were shipped in 2007, with current estimates of annual sales of over one billion Wi-Fi chipsets by the year 2011.
+http://wifinetnews.com/archives/2005/11/wi-fi_stands_fornothing_and everything.html

-According to the Wi-Fi Alliance, there are currently more than 450 million Wi-Fi users worldwide.
-In a survey that they conducted, 68 percent of those users would rather give up chocolate than do without Wi-Fi.
-Since the original standard was created in 1997, 802.11 technology has grown to enormous proportions; Wi-Fi has now become part of our worldwide culture.
+Wi-Fi radios are used for numerous enterprise applications and can also be found in laptops, smartphones, cameras, televisions, printers, and many other consumer devices.
+According to the Wi-Fi Alliance, the billionth Wi-Fi chipset was sold in 2009.
+Less than 4 years later in 2012, annual shipments of Wi-Fi devices are more than 1.75 billion and continuing to grow, with estimates of annual shipments doubling to over 3.5 billion Wi-Fi chipsets by 2017.
+In a survey that the Wi-Fi Alliance conducted, 68 percent of Wi-Fi users would rather give up chocolate than do without Wi-Fi.
+Since the original standard was created in 1997, 802.11 technology has grown to enormous proportions; Wi-Fi has become part of our worldwide communications culture.
+A recent report from Telecom Advisory Services estimates that technologies that rely on unlicensed spectrum adds \$222 billion dollars per year to the U.S. economy.
+Over \$91 billion dollars can be attributed to Wi-Fi.